Alabama: Bogue's Restaurant

 City: Manchester and other locations

-Comfort food like 20-piece mugs of crispy maple-cured bacon and a variety of eggs benedict choices (think crabcake benny and maple sausage patty benny), griddled pancakes paired with New Hampshire maple syrup, and famous golden hash brown specials topped with melted cheese or sausage gravy can be found at Red Arrow Diner.
+Comfort food like a mug of 20 pieces of crispy maple-cured bacon and a variety of eggs Benedict choices (think crabcake benny and maple sausage patty benny), griddled pancakes paired with New Hampshire maple syrup, and famous golden hash brown specials topped with melted cheese or sausage gravy can be found at Red Arrow Diner.

 City: Jersey City